Saralee Etter writes Regency romances and Victorian mysteries, and also helpful articles on real-life topics.

 The Next Steps

 Even though there are experts to help and information to read, as a parent, you are still the most important person when it comes to teaching your teen to drive.
 Here are the next steps to take as you and your teen begin driving:

 - Help your teen obtain his or her temporary driver's license.
 The requirements for every jurisdiction are probably to be found online.
 When you go in person to the driver licensing center, make sure you bring with you whatever documents they require, such as birth certificates, photo identification, and so on.
 Also, in the US at least, your teen should prepare to take the written, multiple-choice test on driving laws in order to get their temporary driver's license.
 Practice tests can often be found online.

-- Now it’s time to practice!
+- Now it's time to practice!
 We started out by practicing in the empty parking lot of our local school.
-I would drive to the parking lot, and then my son and I switched seats.
+I would drive to the parking lot, and then my son and I would switch seats.

 - As we ventured out onto the roads, our therapist explained how to do "commentary driving."
 This is a technique where you talk out all the driving decisions you make.
 According to the handout our therapist gave us, there are three phases to commentary driving:

 - First, as an experienced driver, I would drive the car and talk about every decision I was making.
 Example: "The light is yellow, so I'm going to slow down now.
 When the light turns green, we will be turning, so I'll put on my blinker.
 The driver opposite us will go first, and then we will turn."

 - In later sessions, I would drive, and my son would tell me what things to look out for as I drove.
 This requires a lot more focus and attention than a non-driver might be used to, so we wouldn't do that for very long drives in the beginning.

 - When he got behind the wheel, he would tell me what driving decisions he was making.
 Once he became familiar with that, we could move on to the "what-if?" game—what if it was raining, or if the roads were icy?
 What if someone texted you while you were driving?